 - The load balancer security group allows outbound traffic to the instances and the health check port.

-Then, your rule looks similar to the following:
+In this example, your rule then looks similar to the following:

-Review the network ACL rules for your load balancer.
+Review network access control list (ACL) rules associated with the subnets that are used by the load balancer.
 The rules apply to both Application Load Balancers and Classic Load Balancers.

 If you use Network Load Balancers, then review Troubleshoot your Network Load Balancer and Target security groups for configuration details.
 Confirm that the backend instance's security group allows traffic to the target group's port from either: